urbit/docs/readme.md

 These are the urbit docs as they appear on [urbit.org](urbit.org/docs).

-Ongoing work on the docs continues on the `reorg` branch of this repo.
 If you'd like to serve the contents from your Urbit just copy `docs/` and `docs.md` into `web/` inside your urbit.

 Contributing